ninogarcia/Sales-Data-Case-Study/README.md

 Case Study Task: Analysis of Sales Performance by Product Line

 Description: A company sells various products across different product lines to customers in different countries.
-The company maintains a record of each sale in a spreadsheet with the columns listed above.
+The company maintains a record of each sale in a .txt file.

 Your task is to conduct an analysis of the company's sales performance by product line.
 Specifically, you should answer thsese questions: